Affordable Replicas of Medieval Swords

 RK Euro Sword Model 3-2

-An impressive newer entry to the line up that has been compared favorably to swords three times the price. $450
+An impressive newer entry to the line up that has been compared favorably to swords three times the price, though handling may be an issue for some. $450

 The second recent entry to this market is from Windlass Steelcrafts working in collaboration with John Clements from the ARMA (Association for Renaissance Martial Arts) to produce the "Battlecry" series.